About posets for which no lower cover or no upper cover has the fixed point property: Introduction

 Zaguia \cite{Zaguia_2008} works with upper covers.
 He shows that a finite poset $P$ not being a chain which is dismantlable by retractables (irreducibles) has an upper cover which is dismantlable by retractables (irreducibles), too.
 He also proves results and provides examples for three combinations of ``to have and not to have the fixed point property'': $P$ has it and all of its upper covers have it, $P$ has it but none of its upper covers has it, $P$ does not have it but all of its upper covers have it.

 Schr\"{o}der \cite{Schroeder_2021} extends the approach to lower covers.
 In particular, he provides examples for posets having the fixed point property for which none of the upper covers and none of the lower covers has the fixed point property.
-(We discuss these posets in Section \ref{subsec_Pm}.)
 He constructs longest possible chains of posets in $\PX$ alternating in having and not having the fixed point property.
 Additionally, he shows that there are non-dismantlable posets $P$ having the fixed point property for which all upper covers have the fixed point property, too.

 Our approach is based on \cite{Schroeder_2021}.
 For $P \in \PX$, let $\prec$ be the set of covering relations $a \cov b$ in $P$ in which $a$ is a minimal point of $P$ and $b$ is a maximal one.
-As pointed out in \cite[Theorem 1]{Schroeder_2021}, a poset $P$ having the fixed point property becomes disconnected if we remove any edge $(a,b) \inA \prec$.
+As pointed out in \cite[Theorem 1]{Schroeder_2021} (see Lemma \ref{lemma_Schroeder} below), a poset $P$ having the fixed point property becomes disconnected if we remove any edge $(a,b) \inA \prec$.
 Based on this observation, we say that a poset $P \in \PX$ has an {\em FPP-graph} iff it is connected but becomes disconnected if any edge $(a,b) \inA \prec$ is removed.
-Having an FPP-graph is thus a necessary condition for having the fixed point property.
+Having an FPP-graph is thus a necessary condition for having the fixed point property, and in the case of ${\prec} = \emptyset$, the poset $P$ has an FPP-graph iff it is connected.

-We call $P \in \PX$ {\em $\fL$-shielded ($\fU$-shielded)} iff no lower (upper) cover of $P$ has an FPP-graph.
-(A poset being $\fL$-shielded {\em and} $\fU$-shielded is called {\em minmax-encircled} in \cite{Schroeder_2021}.)
+We call $P \in \PX$ {\em $\fL$-shielded ($\fU$-shielded)} iff no lower cover (upper cover) of $P$ has an FPP-graph.
+(In consequence, no lower cover (upper cover) of $P$ has the fixed point property.)
 Our main results are proven in Section \ref{sec_ULshielded}.
-In the Propositions \ref{prop_Lshielded} and \ref{prop_Ushielded}, we derive conditions for lower and upper covers of $P$ not having an FPP-graph. $\fL$-shieldedness of a poset turns out to rely on a demanding property:
+In the Propositions \ref{prop_Lshielded} and \ref{prop_Ushielded}, we derive conditions for that a lower cover and an upper cover of $P$ does not have an FPP-graph.
+In consequence, $\fL$-shieldedness of a poset turns out to rely on a demanding property:

-\begin{theorem} If $P \in \PX$ has the {\em 3-chain-property} defined in Definition \ref{def_dreiChProp}, then $P$ is $\fL$-shielded, and if $P$ has an FPP-graph, also the inverse implication holds: $\fL$-shieldedness of $P$ implies the 3-chain-property. \end{theorem}
+\begin{theorem} If $P \in \PX$ has the {\em 3-chain-property} defined in Definition \ref{def_dreiChProp}, then $P$ is $\fL$-shielded, and if $P$ has an FPP-graph (thus, in particular, if $P$ has the fixed point property), also the inverse implication holds: $\fL$-shieldedness of $P$ implies the 3-chain-property. \end{theorem}

-Because the 3-chain-property is quite restrictive, Theorem \ref{theo_Lshielded} allows some interesting conclusions.
-In Corollary \ref{coro_precP_FPP_Lshielded}, we see that a poset has an FPP-graph and is $\fL$-shielded iff it is connected and has the 3-chain-property.
-And in Corollary \ref{coro_hP_notZwei}, we conclude that a poset of height greater than two with an FPP-graph cannot be $\fL$-shielded.

 The result about $\fU$-shieldedness is more straight forward, in particular in its first part.
 It refers to the set $\Crit(P)$ of the {\em critical pairs} of $P$: